Asian Institute of Technology: Presidents

-Prof. Kazuo Yamamoto is currently the interim president of AIT, succeeding Dr. Eden Y Woon on 1 September 2022.
-Previous presidents include Professor Milton E. Bender Jr. (from USA), Professor Harold E. Hoelscher (from USA), Professor Robert B. Banks (from USA), Professor Alastair M. North (from Scotland), Professor Roger GH Downer (Ireland/Canada), Professor Jean-Louis Armand (from France), Professor Said Irandoust (from Sweden), and Professor Worsak Kanok-Nukulchai (from Thailand).
-Prior to the Institute becoming AIT, its predecessor, the SEATO Graduate School of Engineering had three Deans Professor Thomas H. Evans, Professor Robert Holcomb, Professor Milton E. Bender Jr. (who also became the first President of AIT), and Dr. Eden Y Woon.
+Pai-Chi Li (from Taiwan) is currently the president of AIT, succeeding Kazuo Yamamoto (from Japan) on 1 September 2024.
+Previous presidents include Eden Y Woon (from Hong Kong), Milton E. Bender Jr. (from USA), Harold E. Hoelscher (from USA), Robert B. Banks (from USA), Alastair M. North (from Scotland), Roger GH Downer (from Ireland/Canada), Jean-Louis Armand (from France), Said Irandoust (from Sweden), and Worsak Kanok-Nukulchai (from Thailand).
+Prior to the institute becoming AIT, its predecessor, the SEATO Graduate School of Engineering had three Deans: Thomas H. Evans, Robert Holcomb, and Milton E. Bender Jr. (who also became the first President of AIT).

 Faculty

 AIT currently has 56 regular faculty members, with 27 in the School of Environment, Resources and Development; 30 in School of Engineering and Technology; and six in the School of Management.

-In the School of Environment, Resources, and Development; ten faculty are working in Food, Agriculture & Bioresources, 12 in Development and Sustainability, and 15 in Energy, Environment and Climate Change.
+In the School of Environment, Resources, and Development; 13 faculty members are working in Food, Agriculture, & Natural Resources, seven in Development and Sustainability, and five in Energy and Climate Change.

 In the School of Engineering and Technology, 14 work in Civil and Infrastructure Engineering, seven in Industrial Systems Engineering, and nine in Information and Communication Technologies.

 The School of Management has six faculty members including the Dean.